kpwags/kpwags.11ty/src/content/posts/2025/2025-01-03-movies-i-watched-in-2024.md

 - [Apollo 13 Survival](https://www.imdb.com/title/tt31852716) - I thought it was an interesting documentary.
 I'm still kind of surprised they didn't really talk about the cause of the disaster any though.
 - [American Gangster](https://www.imdb.com/title/tt0765429/) - It was an enjoyable movie.
 Good characters and a good plot.
 Felt a little dragged out at times though.
 - [Office Christmas Party](https://www.imdb.com/title/tt1711525/) - This movie was predictable and dumb, but it was funny and enjoyable.
+- [The Dead Don't Die](https://www.imdb.com/title/tt8695030/) - What a strange movie, but the casting fit.
+- [The Man from Toronto](https://www.imdb.com/title/tt11671006/) - This was about as dumb as I expected it to be.
+Mostly predictable, but still enjoyable.